Professor, Communication Studies

-Chia, S. C., Lu, F., & Gunther, A. C. (accepted).
-Who Fact Checks and Does It Matter?: Examining the Antecedents and Consequences of Audience Fact-checking Behavior in Hong Kong.
+Chia, S. C., Lu, F., & Gunther, A. C. (online first, 2022).
+Who fact checks and does it matter?: Examining the antecedents and consequences of audience fact-checking behavior in Hong Kong.
 The International Journal of Press/Politics (SSCI).

-Sun, Y., Chia, S. C., & Shi, Y. (accepted).
+Sun, Y., Chia, S. C., & Shi, Y. (online first, 2022).
 How Exposure to Online Parenting Content Relates to Mothers’ Self-discrepancy and Postpartum Mental Health.
 Health Communication (SSCI).

 Sun, Y., Chia, S. C., Lu, F., & Oktavianus, J. (2022).
 The battle is on: Factors that motivate people to combat anti-vaccine misinformation.
 Health Communication, 37, 3, 327-336 (SSCI).

 Chia, S. C., & Tu, C. (2021).
 Screw the majority?: Examining partisans’ outspokenness on social networking sites, Journal of Information Technology & Politics, 18, 1, 21-35 (SSCI).